uki44/vegova-measuring-device2/README.md

 # vegova-measuring-device2

-test code for measuring device made for NAPp
+test code for measuring device made for subject NAPp